alabou/bcp-006-01/docs/NMOS With H.264.md

 - [ ] Note to ST 2110-22: An H.264 stream will not be able to fully benefit from the seamless transitions of parameter sets because of the attributes width, height and exactframerate that are part of the SDP transport file are not allowed to change.
 - [ ] Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file are not allowed to change and cannot be inferred from the parameter sets.

+## Controllers

+Controllers MUST support the BCP-004-01 Receiver Capabilities mechanism and all the parameter constraints listed in this specification in order to evaluate the stream compatibility between H.264 Senders and Receivers.

+- [ ] Controllers MUST support the BCP-004-01 Receiver Capabilities mechanism and all the parameter constraints listed in this specification in order to evaluate the stream compatibility between H.265 Senders and Receivers.

 [BCP-004-01]: https://specs.amwa.tv/bcp-004-01/ "AMWA BCP-004-01 NMOS Receiver Capabilities"
 [H.264]: https://www.itu.int/rec/T-REC-H.264/ " Advanced video coding for generic audiovisual services"